 4.4.a.
 Work with organizations serving functional/access needs populations (elderly, wheelchairbound, deaf, blind, such as Brazos Valley Council on Independent Living) that may require special assistance, that tie in with 9-1-1, GIS Systems, etc. so that vulnerable citizens can be checked on, notified, supported, or educated effectively in the event of disasters.

+······································

-Issue/Background: Some individuals may need support to prepare for and/or evacuate during a flood event.
+Some individuals may need support to prepare for and/or evacuate

+during a flood event.

-Alternatives Considered: No action; rely on existing outreach programs without targeted support.
+No action; rely on existing outreach programs without targeted

+support.

-Existing Planning Mechanism(s) None identified.
+None identified.

-to Support Implementation:

-Responsible Fire
+Fire

-Department/Agency:

-Priority: High

-Cost Estimate: Less than \$50k
+Less than \$50k

-Benefits (Losses Avoided): Providing support to vulnerable populations can protect life safety.
+Providing support to vulnerable populations can protect life safety.

-Timeframe for Completion: Year 4
+Year 4

-Additional Notes: No action to date.
+No action to date.

-4.4.b.
-Update and maintain the City of Bryan Hazard Mitigation website with information promoting

-hazard mitigation and disaster awareness.

-Issue/Background: Education and outreach prepares the public to help and protect

-themselves and their property during flood events.
-Web outreach is

-highly accessible and cost-efficient.
+hazard mitigation and disaster awareness. lssue/Background: Education and outreach prepares the public to help and protect themselves and their property during flood events.
+Web outreach is highly accessible and cost-efficient.
 Alternatives Considered: Rely on annual mailings and existing website information.

-Existing Planning Mechanism(s) Communications and Marketing Department

-to Support Implementation:

-Responsible Fire

-Department/Agency: File

-Priority: High

-Cost Estimate: Less than \$50k

-Benefits (Losses Avoided): Education will improve awareness and preparedness, supporting life

-safety and property protection.

-Timeframe for Completion: Year 2

-Additional Notes: Implementation will continue, with updates as appropriate.
+Existing Planning Mechanism(s) to Support Implementation: Communications and Marketing Department Responsible Department/Agency: Fire Priority: High Cost Estimate: Less than \$50k Benefits (Losses Avoided): Education will improve awareness and preparedness, supporting life safety and property protection.
+Timeframe for Completion: Year 2 Additional Notes: Implementation will continue, with updates as appropriate.